Rotator Cuff Surgery & Repair - Dr. Kevin Kruse

 • An arthroscope is inserted through one of the incisions.

 • The camera attached to the arthroscope displays the image of the shoulder joint on a monitor, allowing your surgeon to determine the amount of damage and type of injury present.
-Miniature surgical instruments are inserted through the other incisions to remove the damaged part of the tendon and injured surrounding tissue.
+Miniature surgical instruments are inserted through the other incisions to remove the damaged part of the tendon and injured surrounding rotator cuff tissue.

 • The damaged ends of the torn rotator cuff tendon or tendons are sewn together.
 A suture anchor may be used to reattach a completely torn rotator cuff tendon to the upper arm bone.